rest-for-physics/framework/CONTRIBUTING.md

 We will test those changes also.
 If we decide to accept the merge request, and if the changes are important, we will push the merge immediately.
 Otherwise we shall wait several other merges before pushing.

-After the merge-to-master is pushed to gitlab, we will
+After the merge-to-master is pushed to gitlab, we will:

-1. increase the version/tag to e.g. v2.2.2
+1. increase the version/tag to e.g. v2.2.2,
-2. update TRestVersion.h in master branch
+2. update TRestVersion.h in master branch,
-3. remove the source branch
+3. remove the source branch,
-4. Create a release note for the new version
+4. create a release note for the new version
-5. Send a mail to rest-dev@cern.ch mail list to inform the update
+5. send a mail to rest-dev@cern.ch mail list to inform the update.

 ### Using the version number